spAnser/node-binary/README.markdown

 b.cstring(key, size)
 ---------

-Read <size> bytes as a null-terminated utf8 string (slices off the null character and anything after it, or last character if no null found)
+Same as `string()`, but read as a null-terminated utf8 string (slices off the null character and anything after it, or last character if no null found)

 ``` js
 var vars = binary.parse(new Buffer([97, 32, 99, 97, 116, 32, 119, 105, 110, 115, 0]))